 Let me admit, AirAsia had some great deals going on.
-I couldn’t believe the price I would pay to travel from Kolkata, India to Bangkok, Thailand.
-I wanted to fly without spending too much, and AirAsia had a promotion going on.
-It was a perfect match.
+I couldn’t believe the price I would pay to travel from Kolkata to Bangkok.
+I was just in time before their promotion was ending and I started searching for a flight.

 Booking Flights with AirAsia: The Good Part